CMSgov/cms-ars-3.1-low-eks-cis-node-overlay/README.md

-# cms-ars-3.1-moderate-eks-cis-node-overlay
+# cms-ars-3.1-low-eks-cis-node-overlay

-InSpec profile to validate the secure configuration of AWS EKS nodes, against [CIS](https://www.cisecurity.org/cis-benchmarks/)'s CIS Amazon Elastic Kubernetes Service (EKS) Benchmark version 1.0.1 (Node requirements) tailored for [CMS ARS 3.1](https://www.cms.gov/Research-Statistics-Data-and-Systems/CMS-Information-Technology/InformationSecurity/Info-Security-Library-Items/ARS-31-Publication.html) for CMS systems categorized as Moderate.
+InSpec profile to validate the secure configuration of AWS EKS nodes, against [CIS](https://www.cisecurity.org/cis-benchmarks/)'s CIS Amazon Elastic Kubernetes Service (EKS) Benchmark version 1.0.1 (Node requirements) tailored for [CMS ARS 3.1](https://www.cms.gov/Research-Statistics-Data-and-Systems/CMS-Information-Technology/InformationSecurity/Info-Security-Library-Items/ARS-31-Publication.html) for CMS systems categorized as Low.

 The baseline includes tests that must be executed against the Kubernetes API and tests that must be executed against the underlying nodes over SSH.
-This profile handles only the node tests, and is intended to be run alongside the [CMS ARS 3.1 Moderate EKS CIS Cluster Overlay profile](https://github.com/CMSgov/cms-ars-3.1-moderate-eks-cis-cluster-overlay).
+This profile handles only the node tests, and is intended to be run alongside the [CMS ARS 3.1 Low EKS CIS Cluster Overlay profile](https://github.com/CMSgov/cms-ars-3.1-low-eks-cis-cluster-overlay).

 ## Getting Started